 At the Coalition for Compassionate Care of California (CCCC), we are here to help guide you through the use of POLST.
 We offer multiple trainings and resources, all designed to help you learn more about POLST, and to develop and enhance your skills for facilitating meaningful conversations with patients and families about goals of care and POLST.

-The POLST Physician Leadership Council — an advisory group to the Coalition for Compassionate Care of California — is a group of California physicians representing multiple specialties who collaborate on POLST education and tools for healthcare professionals, patients, their families and others.
+The POLST/ACP Physician Leadership Council — an advisory group to the Coalition for Compassionate Care of California — is a group of California physicians, physician assistants and nurse practitioners representing multiple specialties who collaborate on POLST education and tools for healthcare professionals, patients, their families and others.
 Their goal is to assure that the health care wishes of Californians facing serious illness are elicited and honored.
 This group regards meaningful conversations among patients, families, and the healthcare team as the fundamental basis for advance care planning and the proper creation of the POLST form.

 - Educating professionals and community members about documenting goals of care conversations on the POLST form,